MolecularCartography/ili/README.md

 ## Demo

-You can find a pop-down list of ready-made examples at the top-left corner of \`ili window.
-Click any of them, and necessary files will be loaded to the app automatically.
+You can find a list of ready-made examples in the "Examples" tab in the \`ili sidebar.
+Click on any of them, and necessary files will be loaded to the app automatically.

 ## How to use it?

 One of the fundamental ideas behind the `ili interface is the simplicity of usage.
-Therefore, some operations can be performed with keyboard shortcuts.
+Therefore, most operations can be performed with keyboard shortcuts.

 |Action|Shortcut on Windows, Linux|Shortcut on OS X|Alternative|
 |------|--------------------------|----------------|-----------|